GiselleG44/GiselleG44/README.md

 <h2>⚡ About Giselle:</h2>

 I'm a student living in Chicago, IL.
-Outside Tech, I love to paint, enjoy music and explore nature outdoors.
+Outside school, I love to paint, enjoy music and explore nature outdoors.
 If you are around Chicago, drop an email and let's catch up over Coffee!

 - Know more about me: [About Giselle](https://giselleg44.github.io/My-Portfolio/)